My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 Simona retired from pto tennis after losing 6-1, 6-1 to Lucia Bronzetti in the Transylvania Open.

-Though I am sure we'll see more of her, It's a sad day.
+Though I am sure we'll see more of her, it's a sad day.

 Late nights in Fayetteville/Fort Bragg, from 1978 until I left the army in early 1980, I listened to WQDR out of Raleigh.
 WQDR was our preferred Rock radio station and one of the first Album stations in the nation.
 My car radio was permanently set on 94.7 FM.

 The DJs for the station were super.
 They introduced their listeners to the Real Rock Stars, refusing to play hard rock or heavy metal.
-We never had to listen to the repetitious "Top 10 Hits" played on other stations.
+We never had to listen to the repetitive "Top 10 Hits" played on other stations.

 The night DJ, Daniel Brunty, played great music, introduced by his smooth-as-silk voice.
 He turned WQDR's listeners on to Bruce Springsteen.
 Daniel was a self-professed Springsteen Fanatic.
 Many nights, he'd play nothing but The Boss.